Convenings

 In cities across the United States, research demonstrates that community violence concentrates in and around small groups of people and places.
 Analyses that identify these concentrations can help local policymakers guide anti-violence resources to where they are needed most, but unfortunately, the capacity for conducting them remains limited.

-On April 30th, 2024, the VRC convened over forty nationally recognized experts and other stakeholders from academia, government, and community-based organizations on the University of Maryland, College Park campus for a day-long session.
-At the Symposium on Community Violence Problem Analysis, participants discussed best practices, current challenges, and strategic opportunities for improving quality and expanding access to these critically needed tools.
+On April 30th, 2024, the VRC convened over forty nationally recognized experts and other stakeholders from academia, community-based organizations, government, and philanthropy on the University of Maryland, College Park campus for a day-long session.
+At the Symposium on Community Violence Problem Analysis, participants discussed best practices, practical challenges, and strategic opportunities for improving quality and expanding access to these critically needed tools.